Factobotics/FlexHex-Rose-AP/docs/index.md

 Information about how to install the FlexHex ROSE-AP can be found at the corresponding section of the [Installation & Administration Guide](installationguide.md).

-## Quickstart and step-by-step guide
+## Quickstart and step-by-step guides

 How to use the component